RachelKennedy09/PortfolioMAIN/README.md

 ---
 ## Features
 - Book a service using a form
+- Choose who you want to hire
+- See who is available
 - Apply to join the team with a personal photo upload
 - Styled using CSS with a clean, earthy mountain theme
 - Mobile responsive layout